Home > 26 Home Coffee Station Ideas to Help You Quit Starbucks

 11. Dark luxury coffee bar

-If you REALLY want to add a touch of premium to your coffee station, a built-in refrigerator with a glass door will take you to new heights.
+If you REALLY want to add a touch of luxury to your coffee station, a built-in refrigerator with a glass door will take you to new heights.
 Serving as a beautiful display for coffee cans, soda, water and also keeping your milk/cream/almond milk cool and ready for use.

 12. Festive Nespresso bar